Last updated on October 24, 2025

 #2.
 Agadeem's Awakening / Agadeem, the Undercrypt

 Agadeem's Awakening saw plenty of Standard play in black decks as a value card.
 It’s not unusual to get two or three creatures back straight to the battlefield, and in black EDH decks, you can get half your graveyard back with some mana lying around.
-The downside is pretty negligible since it’s a black land that can come into play untapped.
+The downside is pretty negligible: this is one of the best bolt lands and can come into play untapped.

 The pathways are your traditional cycle of 10 rare dual lands, except that they don't generate two colors of mana at once.
 You can play one of these either as a Clearwater Pathway and be able to generate blue mana, or as Murkwater Pathway, a land that generates black mana.
 But not both.